 - It’s never too early for hearing loss prevention; it is still very important.

 - When listing to headphones, if you can only hear the music playing and no other sounds, the volume needs to be turned down.

 - U.S. men remain at particular risk of hearing problems.

 - The researchers also found that hearing problems were common among people who spent time around firearms.

 Understanding the importance of hearing loss prevention and getting your hearing tested regularly has never been more important.
 If you would like to discuss hearing loss prevention with an experienced hearing care professional, or if you want to get your hearing checked, don’t hesitate to contact us.
-We have convenient office locations in the Western New York area including in Dansville, Hornell and Wellsville.
+We have convenient office locations in the Western New York area including in Hornell & Dansville.